 is used inside a task definition, use streams.value.log.info

-instead (as suggested by the related sbt documentation) for the log messages to be captured in build scans.
+instead (as suggested by the related sbt documentation) for the log messages to be captured in Build Scans.

 If sLog